 Personal history of skin cancer.
 People who have had one melanoma have an increased risk of developing additional new melanomas.
 People who have had basal cell or squamous cell skin cancer also have an increased risk of developing melanoma.

 Race or ethnicity.
 Melanoma rates are more than 23 times higher in white people than black people; however, it is important to note that melanoma can occur in a person of any race or ethnicity.
 In fact, the rates of melanoma among Hispanics are rising.

-Immune system.
+Immune system function.
 People who have weakened immune systems or use certain medications that suppress immune function have a higher risk of developing skin cancer.

-Reducing exposure to UV radiation, particularly through reducing sun exposure, lowers the risk of melanoma.
-This is important for people of all ages and is especially important for people who have an increased risk of melanoma.
-Sun damage builds up over time, so it is important to take the following steps to reduce sun exposure, avoid sunburn, and help prevent melanoma include:
+Reducing exposure to UV radiation, particularly by reducing sun exposure, lowers the risk of developing melanoma.
+This is important for people of all ages and is especially important for people who have other risk factors for melanoma (see above).
+Sun damage builds up over time, so it is important to take the following steps to reduce sun exposure, avoid sunburn, and help prevent melanoma:

 - Limiting or avoiding sun exposure between 10:00 AM and 4:00 PM, as well as avoiding recreational sunbathing.

 - Wearing sun-protective clothing, including a hat that shades the face, neck, and ears.
 Clothes made of fabric labeled with UPF (UV protection factor) may provide better protection.
 UV-protective sunglasses are also recommended.

-- Using sunscreen with a sun protection factor (SPF) of 15 or higher throughout the year.
-Reapply at least one ounce of sunscreen to your entire body every two hours, especially after heavy perspiration or being in the water.
+- Using a broad spectrum sunscreen with a sun protection factor (SPF) of at least 30 throughout the year.
+Reapply at least one ounce of sunscreen to your entire body every two hours or every hour after heavy perspiration or being in the water.

 - Regularly check your skin for irregular moles and other signs of melanoma and have skin examinations by a health care professional and self-examinations).
 Learn more about the signs and symptoms of melanoma.